 Visionary Organizing Lab offers Praxis Labs and talks by Matthew Birkhold.
 Praxis Lab utilize a mixture of popular education methods and principles of emergent strategy to create space to experiment with theory, practice, reflection, and the relationship between all three.
 In addition to Praxis Labs we also co-design facilitative processes with people and groups.
 If you want to work with us but our listed programming does not meet your needs, please reach out to us and we can talk.

 What does it mean to resist and what role can visionary organizing and art play in resistance?
 Toni Cade Bambara said, "the role of the artist is to make revolution irresistible."
 Petty Propolis embodies that responsibility through written and spoken poetry, workshops, literature, and presentations.

 Dani McClain reports on race and reproductive health.
 She is a contributing writer at The Nation and a fellow with Type Media Center (formerly the Nation Institute).
 McClain's writing has appeared in outlets including Slate, Talking Points Memo, Colorlines, EBONY.com, and The Rumpus.
 In 2018, she received a James Aronson Award for Social Justice Journalism.
 Her work has been recognized by the National Lesbian and Gay Journalists Association, the National Association of Black Journalists, and Planned Parenthood Federation of America.
 McClain was a staff reporter at the Milwaukee Journal Sentinel and has worked as a strategist with organizations including Color of Change and the Drug Policy Alliance.
-McClain’s book, We Live for the We: The Political Power of Black Motherhood, will be published April 2019 by Bold Type Books (formerly Nation Books).
+McClain’s book, We Live for the We: The Political Power of Black Motherhood, was published April 2019 by Bold Type Books (formerly Nation Books).

 Octavia’s Brood is touring the US and offering opportunities to bring radical science fiction to your upcoming event.